ryanphung/carbon-estimator/README.md

 });
 ...
 ```
-Now you can start modifying the configuration in the Google sheet according to your need.
+1. Now you can start modifying the configuration in the Google sheet according to your need, the modification will be available in the carbon estimator in a few minutes.

 ## Current Usage